The Differences Between Hallucination and Reality Are Less Than You Think

 Consider that no two people can see, smell, or hear the exact same thing — everyone’s understanding of reality is different.
 We might go as far as to say that reality is an issue of convention or agreement, or what the majority deems normal.
 This is called the naive realism or commonsense theory of epistemology or perception.

-We Cannot Perceive the Differences Between Hallucination and Reality Except for the Empirical Evidence that Causally Ground our Beliefs
+We Cannot Perceive the Differences Between A Hallucination or Reality Except for the Empirical Evidence that Causally Ground This Image Being Presented to our Senses

 What we perceive about the world is really seen through our conceptual framework and senses, which according to the theory of representative realism or indirect realism; all that we know of the world is mediated through sense datum.
 We don’t necessarily see things as they are but as what our humanity enables or limits us to see, mediated by the sense datum (image).
 Remember that what we see as a moth, a Fruit Bat might see as a radar blip.
 To further demonstrate this let’s begin with color.
 Does color exist (talking about color not light frequency)?
 No, color does not exist apart from a sentient being having the ability to look at some molecules that possess dispositional properties or the powers to reflect a frequency of light.
 This light is then perceived through the rods and cones in the eyes which then convey this information or image (sense datum) to the mind.
 So we perceive color indirectly which is mediated through light, our senses, and ultimately through sense datum or images.